ory/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 ### Get help

-ORY Hydra can be managed using the Hydra Command Line Interface (CLI), which is using ORY Hydra's REST APIs.
+The Hydra Command Line Interface (CLI) manages the ORY Hydra REST APIs.
 To see the available commands, run the `help` command.

 ```shell